 Bags will contain a selection of seasonal produce.
 For example, a small bag might contain potatoes, carrots, onions, broccoli, squash and spinach.
 See the veg bags page for what's in this week's bags.

 Bags are available at different sizes but in order to keep our prices low we cannot offer bespoke bags.
-You may be able to swap one item for another at our larger pick-up points where a "swap box" will be available.
+You may be able to swap one item for another at our larger pick-up points where a "swap box" will be available and there is suplus veg that week.

 In order to reduce food miles (protecting the environment), keep costs down and support local businesses the scheme will deliver bags to a number of designated pick-up points each week.
 These might be pubs, cafes, local shops, schools etc. The bags are delivered on Thursday afternoons and you can collect your bag at a time that suits you according to the opening hours of the establishment or 24 hours a day in some cases.
 If you are interested in serving as a pick-up point please contact us.

 If you are on holiday or cannot pick up your bag, you can ask a friend to pick it up on your behalf.
-Or let us know by Sunday 23:00 before the Thursday delivery and we'll cancel your bag.
+Log in and select holiday by Thursday 10am the week before the Thursday delivery and we'll cancel your bag.
 If you let us know by this time you will not pay for the bag.

-Most of our veg will be grown by our farmers who are located in Kent and Essex.
-At certain times of year we will need to supplement local produce with items from other UK farms and occasionally from Europe.
+Most of our veg will be grown by our farmers who are located in Kent, Essex, Norfolk, Suffolk, Cambridgshire and Sussex.
+At certain times of year we will need to supplement local produce with items from other UK farms and occasionally from near Europe.
 We are committed to supplying veg that is as local as possible but we also want to give our customers an interesting variety.
 We work hard to get the right balance at a good price.
+We never use air freight and our use of pick up points rather than delivery to homes keeps our carbon footprint down.

 The veg we supply comes from farmers who farm using organic principles - they work with nature, protecting the health of the soil and ecosystems of which they are a part.
 However, not all are registered with an organic certification body such as the Soil Association.
 Some farms are registered as Biodynamic.
 See the "Our Farmers" page for further details for each farm.

 One of aims of the scheme is to support small farmers by giving them a regular income so they can plan and scale their planting and operations.
-This requires a certain amount of commitment from Lee Greens and our customers and therefore weekly bags are offered by default.
-However, we can arrange fortnightly bags manually if you contact us via email.
+This requires a certain amount of commitment from Lee Greens and our customers and therefore we can only offer weekly bags.

 Our suppliers use polythene bags for certain leafy greens.
 Again we ask for them to be returned and we minimise the use of them as much as possible.

 Plastic has the ability to preserve most veg such as leaves, maintaining freshness for the period from packing until pick up.
-So we are using them until we have found and tested a cost-effective practical solution.
-We are aiming to introduce a returnable non-plastic bag scheme in 2019.
+So we are using them for now and are working with our suppliers to source useable, practical and enviromentally sound alternatives to the current bags.